Renovamen/oh-vue-icons/docs/content/docs.md

 </v-icon>
 ```

-You can also add animations to them:
+You can also make it animated:

 <p>
   <v-icon label="No Photo" animation="wrench">